Get an annual AARP membership for only $9. Offer ends 12/11.

 Pro Tip:

 Pro Tip: The best hearing aids are the ones that you’ll actually use.
-Take a look at some of the best hearing aids for severe hearing loss to see what options are out there.
+Look at some of the best hearing aids for severe hearing loss to see available options.

-Request an events calendar to see what activities, clubs, and other opportunities the facility offers.
-Make sure your loved one won’t feel left out of events, games, and social gatherings.
+Request an events calendar to see activities, clubs, and other opportunities the facility offers.
+Ensure your loved one isn’t alienated by the events, games, and social gatherings.

 • Are there social activities and engagements designed to empower deaf community members by having sign language interpreters or TDD options?